elliottcoops/Number-Plate-Recognition/README.md

 ## About

-This repository contains a number plate reader with a flask app, using a YOLO model for license plate extraction and a CNN trained from scratch on an OCR dataset for character recognition.
+This repository contains a number plate reader with a Flask app, using a YOLO model for number plate extraction and a CNN trained from scratch on an OCR dataset for character recognition.

 ![example_recognition](docs/example_detection.png)